Tiagoblima/simle-face-detection/README.md

 *--path_to_image*: The path to the image you want the face detected

 *--mode*: The mode that the api must use.
 It must be hsi or hsv image skin detection.
+If it is different the system will combine both of them.

 The following commands detect the face using hsv mode